pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-c-skel-module-header-block-style`` set to the name of a file that contains the same code as in `custom/skeleton/custom-c-skel.el`_

-The code provided does not use the second argument, ``is-a-header``.
-If you want to distinguish between code files and header files, use this argument.
-PEL code does.

 Assuming also that your name is ``Same One`` and you work for ``U-FooBar``, typing the ``<f12> <f12> h`` in the file ``ufoobar.c``, something like the following comment would be inserted in the buffer: